 but by the awareness that the battle had already been won, making any further combat unnecessary and dangerously reckless.

-The episode, rooted in the Heike Monogatari, became a symbol of heroic escape and is often associated with the climactic Genpei War battles, including Dan-no-ura
+The episode, rooted in the Heike Monogatari, became a symbol of heroic escape and is often associated with the climactic Genpei War battles, including Dan-no-ura.

 Moderate toning and foxing.
 Ink slightly faded.
 Minor stains and paper wear.
 No major tears visible, but overall ageing consistent with early ehon prints.